decaporg/decap-cms/website/site/content/docs/widgets.md

 ## Date

-The Date widget translates a date picker input to a date string.
+The date widget translates a date picker input to a date string.
 For saving date and time together, use the [DateTime](#datetime) widget.

 - Name: `date`
 - UI: date picker